 During the almost 8 hours trip, we stopped somewhere for lunch.
 I'm not sure what the name of the place was.
 There I saw a couple of interesting local snacks...

-Grasshoppers and some kind of bug.
+Grasshoppers and some kind of bug.'Can I take photos?'

 Nod.. nod...